 - A well-connected lawyer with a passion for jazz.

-- A blogger who reviewed an early show.
+- A blogger or journalist who reviewed an early show.

 Keep in touch, personally, with everyone in your network.